perekietka/cs-field-guide/text/pl/rozdzialy/binarny-zapis-informacji.md

 ----
  383
 ```
-When you go to add 5 + 8, the result is higher than 9, so you put the 3 in the one's column, and carry the 1 to the 10's column.
-Binary addition works in exactly the same way.
 Zauważmy, że wynik dodawania 5 + 8 jest liczbą większą od 9.
 Dlatego na pozycji jedności w wyniku zapisujemy 3, a 10 (=13-3) stanowi jedną dziesiątkę, więc mówimy o przeniesieniu (dodatkowy składnik w kolumnie dziesiątek).
 Dodawanie w systemie binarnym realizuje się w analogiczny sposób.